Stalling & Technical Violations: NFHS Wrestling Rules 2025-26

 Stalling requires an official’s subjective judgment that a wrestler is not making a good-faith effort to wrestle aggressively.
 It follows a warning sequence:

-- First warning — verbal notice to the wrestler, no point penalty
+- First offense — warning, no point penalty

-- Second infraction — 1-point penalty to the opponent
+- Second offense — 1-point penalty to the opponent

-- Each subsequent infraction — 1-point penalty to the opponent
+- Third offense — 1-point penalty to the opponent

 Key triggers on the feet: